What Is an Evil Twin Attack? How To Secure Your Devices Against MitM Attacks

 Where do hackers set up evil twin attacks?

-Hackers set up evil twin attacks in busy areas like airports, hotels, or coffee shops, to increase the chances of someone connecting to them.
-The more people, the more victims the hackers can attack.
+Hackers set up evil twin attacks in busy areas like airports, hotels, or coffee shops to increase the chances of someone connecting to them.
+The more people, the more victims the hackers can attack using this man-in-the-middle HTTP spoofing method.

 What’s the difference between a rogue access point and an evil twin attack?